Creating rare, handcrafted letterpress books at Pegana Press since 2009.

-The works of Clark Aston Smith presented in an artisan crafted book.
+The works of Clark Ashton Smith presented in an artisan crafted book.
 Carefully chosen materials, hand set letterpress book.
 The Poseidonis books were hand bound and the Zothique chapbooks hand sewn all here at Pegana Press.

-This rare, collector’s edition will contain the following stories,
+This rare collector’s edition contains the following:

 The Double Shadow

 A Voyage to Sfanomoë

 With a new introduction by the last of the Romantic poets Donald Sidney-Fryer